GoogleChrome/developer.chrome.com/site/en/articles/hid/index.md

 Considerations] section of the WebHID spec.

-On top of this, Chrome inspects the usage of each top-level collection and if a top-level collection has a protected usage (e.g. generic keyboard, mouse), then a website won't be able to send and receive any reports defined in that collection.
+On top of this, Chrome inspects the usage of each top-level collection and if a top-level collection has a protected usage (like a generic keyboard or mouse), then a website won't be able to send and receive any reports defined in that collection.
 The full list of protected usages is [publicly available].